 We’ll soon get to our review of the Fairyfox Cup Mensrual Set, but first some basic information about menstrual cups.

 In the world of menstrual cups, there are two kinds, top-quality ones, and cheapies.
+Keep on reading to find out where the Fairyfox cup falls on this spectrum of period cups.

 Top-Quality Cups from Reputable Companies